 JEMAL, this month’s Young Person in Profile, became a Crown ward at the age of three due to a neglectful home environment.
 Moving between multiple foster placements, he struggled to establish his identity.
-He is now a youth ambassador with the Children’s Aid Foundation’s Young People’s Advisory Council, as well as the Pape Adolescent Resource Centre (funded by CAF).
-He hopes to work in the near future with police services as a ‘Community Resource Officer’ to assist at-risk individuals in the community, and provide more education on preventative resources, care, and maintenance.
+He was a youth ambassador with the Children’s Aid Foundation of Canada’s Young People’s Advisory Council, as well as the Pape Adolescent Resource Centre (funded by the Foundation).
+He hopes to work in the near future with police services as a ‘Community Resource Officer’ to assist at-risk individuals in the community and provide more education on preventative resources, care, and maintenance.

 Read his story below:

-*The opinions and views expressed in this article are that of the youth in profile, and not necessarily reflective of the official opinion or position of the Children’s Aid Foundation.
+*The opinions and views expressed in this article are that of the youth in profile, and not necessarily reflective of the official opinion or position of the Children’s Aid Foundation of Canada.